Innovative, practical, and powerful.

 - Puddle lights

 - Entune™ 3.0 premium audio with navigation and 8.0-inch touchscreen

 A hybrid or electric SUV is a great way to jumpstart your green-conscious lifestyle.
 Whether you have a big family or just want something more practical for errands and commuting, this list is a great place to start.

 Looking to do more research?
 Check out these related articles:

 1 Fuel economy figures are based on EPA estimates for when vehicle sold as new.
 Fuel economy may vary for reasons like driving conditions and vehicle history.
 Unless specified, figures are for vehicles equipped with an automatic transmission.
 See fueleconomy.gov for details.

-2 Range figures are based on EPA estimates for when vehicle sold as new.
-Range will vary based on things like battery age, vehicle condition, and driving conditions.
-Battery range may decrease with time and use.
-Unless specified, figures are for vehicles equipped with an automatic transmission.
-See fueleconomy.gov
+3Fuel economy figures are based on EPA estimates for when vehicle sold as new.
+Actual mileage will vary based on things like battery age, vehicle condition and history, driving and charging habits, accessory use, and driving conditions.
+Battery capacity may decrease with time and use.
+See fueleconomy.gov for more info.

 Unless otherwise noted, information related to these featured vehicles comes from third-party sources, including manufacturer information.
 Product and company names may be trademarks or registered trademarks of third-party entities.
 Use of them does not imply any affiliation with or endorsement by these entities.